NHAS/wag/README.md

 `DatabaseLocation`: Where to load the sqlite3 database from, it will be created if it does not exist
 `Socket`: Wag control socket, changing this will allow multiple wag instances to run on the same machine
 `Acls`: Defines the `Groups` and `Policies` that restrict routes
+`Policies`: A map of group or user names to policy objects which contain the wag firewall & route capture rules.
+The most specific match governs the type of access a user has to a route, e.g if you have a `/16` defined as MFA, but one ip address in that range as allow that is `/32` then the `/32` will take precedence over the `/16`
+`Policies.<policy name>.Mfa`: The routes and services that require Mfa to access
+`Policies.<policy name>.Public`: Routes and services that do not require authorisation

 `Webserver`: Object that contains the public and tunnel listening addresses of the webserver